PrestaShop/prestashop-specs/back-office/orders/orders/Order Page View.md

 Bellow the customer panel, you have the messages panel. **The total of the exchanged messages** is displayed next to the panel's title.

+1. Messages display

 **Only the 4 last messages** private or public are displayed showing **the sender’s name, delivery’s date, and the content’s message.
 The private message** is displayed with a dark background and a specific icon for the sender pic.

 [Messages Panel](https://invis.io/YKTGGFZAMCB#/378991321__Order_Details)

+**To see all the past messages**, the merchant can click on **View full conversation** to open on a popup.

+[Message History](https://invis.io/YKTGGFZAMCB#/386399527__Order_Details_-_Message_History)

+2. Predifined messages

-Bellow the messages displayed, the user can **choose a standard message** to send. **all predefined messages** of the **order messages page** are available in a droplist to select the message to prefill **the message input text**.
-By default, there is no prefilled message so the droplist shows “-”.
-The link named **"configure predefined messages"** below the droplist is available redirect to**the order messages page** to access to the predefined messages.
+Bellow the messages displayed, the user can **choose a order message** to send into the a droplist contanning **the predefined messages** of the **order messages page**.
+Selecting the message prefills **the message input text**.
+By default, there is no prefilled message so the droplist shows “-”. below the droplist, the link named **"configure predefined messages"** is available.
+It redirects to**the order messages page** to access to the predefined messages.

 After selecting the droplist selection, the prefilled text is still editable.

+3. Sending messages

 **A checkbox** is available to choose **to write a private message hidden from the customer.**

-Using the prefilled message, writing the message from scratch, the user sends it by clicking on **Send message** .
-It sends the email and adds the message on the front-office on the message section of **the order historic page and an email** as presented on the screenshots below.
+Using the prefilled message or writing the message from scratch, the user sends it by clicking on **Send message** .
+It sends the message by email and adds the message on the front-office on the message section of **the order historic page and an email** as presented on the screenshots below.

 The maximum of character in the text input is 1200 char.
 If the merchant manages to send a message of more than 1200 characters, the message is not sent and the warning message "This field cannot be longer than 1200 characters" is displayed below the text input.

-**To see all the past messages**, the merchant can click on **View full conversation** to open on a popup.

-[Message History](https://invis.io/YKTGGFZAMCB#/386399527__Order_Details_-_Message_History)

-## IV. **Product panel**
+## IV. **Products panel**

+1. Product list

-Below the action button on the right, the product panel displays **the order’s products into the table list** showing:
+Below the actions button and on the right of customer panel, the product panel displays **the order’s products into the table list** showing:

 -   **the product’s image,**
 -   **product name (with its name, combination name and reference),**